What is Laser skin resurfacing?

 CO2 laser resurfacing is generally performed under IV anesthesia or General anesthesia.
 Erbium lasers do not penetrate as deeply and are often performed under local sedation.

-Method of action
+Proposed Method of Action

 The lasers evaporate the top layers of skin.
 However, Erbium lasers are typically confined to the epidermis only, while CO-2 lasers go deeper.
-After the laser treatment, layers penetrated will continue to peel or shed for the next few days and a new layer will then regenerate.
-Thus, regeneration of the skin is prompted by the destruction caused by the laser.
-In other words, after the laser destroys the top layers, signals are sent to the tissues and skin to rejuvenate.
+After the laser treatment, the skin layers penetrated will continue to peel or shed for the next few days.

 What are the preoperative requirements?

-• stop smoking 4 weeks prior to surgery
+- stop smoking 4 weeks before surgery

-• CONSIDER doing fat grafting instead of laser resurfacing!
+- CONSIDER doing fat grafting instead of laser resurfacing!

 What is the Laser skin resurfacing Post-Op recovery like?

-The skin must be protected during the healing period by applying ointments every few hours, or a gel dressing that can stay on for 12 hours, or a silicon dressing that can stay on for a few days.
-Redness of the skin may persist anywhere from a few weeks to a couple of months, but it can be covered with cosmetics.
-Patients should protect the skin from sun exposure afterwards.
-Follow your surgeon's instructions depending on what type of laser was used.
+The skin must be protected during the healing period by applying ointments every few hours.
+Redness of the skin may persist anywhere from a few weeks to a couple of months.
+Patients should protect the skin from sun exposure afterward.

 What are the risks and possible complications?